kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-01-21-let-the-comments-drive-your-code.md

 }
 </code></pre>

-As you can see, everything is clear now and so we can go about transforming it to the actual code and I might turn it to something like following.
+As you can see, the steps to retrieve the notifications are clear now and so we can go about transforming it to the actual code and I might turn it to something like following.

 <pre><code class="php">
 class Notifier {